HL7/fhir-shorthand/input/pagecontent/reference.md

   A FSH statement following this pattern would be written as:

   * An asterisk, followed by
-  * Any element of data type Quantity or a path to an element with data type Quantity, followed by
+  * Any element of datatype Quantity or a path to an element with datatype Quantity, followed by
   * An equals sign, followed by
   * Any decimal or integer number, followed by
   * Any Unified Code for Units of Measure (UCUM) unit, enclosed in single quotes.

-* A rule to constrain an element to a certain data type or types:
+* A rule to constrain an element to a certain datatype or types:

   `* <element> only {datatype(s)}`